- Migrate from GitLab to GitLab by using direct transfer

 Prerequisites:

-To request a user accept reassignment of contributions and memberships:
+You can reassign contributions and memberships in the top-level group.
+To request reassignment of contributions and memberships:

 Contributions of only one placeholder user can be reassigned to an active non-bot user on destination instance.